+Responses to Reviewer Comments

+We thank the reviewers for their time and thoughtful comments.
+We have carefully considered and responded to the reviewer’s comments.
+We have provided detailed responses to the reviewer comments below, with references to various parts of the manuscript that have been modified.
+We believe these changes have addressed the concerns raised by the reviewers and improved the manuscript overall.
+Note: all new inserted text in noted via yellow highlighting.

 Reviewers' Comments to Author:

-Reviewer: 1 Comments to the Author
+Reviewer #1 Comments to the Author

 This study introduced a novel tool, Kinship Decouple and Phenotype Selection (KDPS), designed to address statistical biases arising from genetic relatedness in genomic studies.
 Notably, KDPS innovated by incorporating phenotype prioritization during the removal of related individuals, aiming to maximize the retention of subjects with target phenotypes (e.g., rare diseases or specific exposures) and thereby enhance statistical power.
 Overall, this research contributes valuable knowledge to the field, but addressing these concerns will strengthen its impact.